 The player who did not throw out the Target Ball is the first player to toss a game ball at the Target Ball.
 The players alternate throws at the Target Ball trying to get their game ball as close as the can to the Target Ball.

-Players may tosses a game ball and hit any game ball or the point ball that is part of the fun.
-If the point ball gets hit and moved during a round of play, score points from the new position.
+The last player to toss their game ball at the Target Ball will be the player who started the round by tossing out the Target Ball.
+Players may toss a game ball and hit any game ball or the Target Ball that is part of the fun.
+If the Target Ball is hit and moved during a round of play, score points from the new position.

-If the point ball gets tossed into an unsafe or hazardous are, a Replay condition may result.
-Both players must agree to a replay and control of the point ball does not change.
+The player who won the round of play starts the next round of play from the general location where the Target Ball ended up.
+If theTarget Ball gets tossed into an unsafe or hazardous are, a Replay condition may result.
+Both players must agree to a replay and control of the Target Ball does not change.

 The complete rules to the game are printed on the back of the canvas carrying bag.
 I hope that you and your family and friends will enjoy your Murbles (the outdoor family game) for years to come.